Terms used:

 Assessment: At least one partner must have passed the complete STAR 7 dance assessment

-• Pattern Dance Two: three Sequences of the Paso Doble
+- Pattern Dance Two: two Sequences of the Argentine Tango

 Diamond Pattern Dance